tomis9/cookbook/content/spark.md

 ```

-### Saving dataframes
+#### Saving dataframes

-In general, you will save your data to parquet files, as they are optimised for reading from writing to spark.
+In general, you will save your data to parquet files, as they are optimised for reading from and for writing to spark.
 ```
 df.write.parquet('file.parquet')
 ```